zblz/naima/docs/radiative.rst

 over the spectrum of the blackbody, and remain accurate within one percent over a wide range of energies.
 Both the isotropic IC and anisotropic IC approximations are available in ``naima``.
-If you use this class in your research, please cite `Khangulyan, D., Aharonian, F.A., & Kelner, S.R.
+If you use this class in your research, please consult and cite `Khangulyan, D., Aharonian, F.A., & Kelner, S.R.
 2014, Astrophysical Journal, 783, 100
 <http://adsabs.harvard.edu/abs/2014ApJ...783..100K>`_.

 .. _Khangulyan et al. (2014): http://adsabs.harvard.edu/abs/2014ApJ...783..100K